jayson1200/StockPsychic/README.md

 # StockPsychic
-Predicts the stock price of future period, via machine learning, using instruments such as RSI, MACD, Volume, ROC, and more.
+Predicts the stock price of a future period, via machine learning, using instruments such as RSI, MACD, Volume, ROC, and more.